 The BIO Patient & Health Advocacy Summit program is expanding!
 This year's lineup will feature discussions with thought leaders from the patient advocacy community and the biotechnology industry, as well as several new programs and workshops to make your Summit experience even more fulfilling.
-On top of our traditional education session format, we are adding three new components to the program:

 Monday, October 2

 10:30 AM - 12:00 PM

 Balancing Access and Affordability: Bringing Innovative Medicines to Patients